Giado concentration camp: Deportation and internment of Jews

 The deported Jews were allowed to bring a small quantity of personal effects, including food, clothing, and bedding.
 They often smuggled valuable personal effects, including jewelry, which they could use to barter with local Arabs for food.
+Eric Salerno quotes a survivor who states that Jewish prisoners bought "vegetables, dates and barley" from the Arabs in exvhange for labor, such as sewing clothes.
 The journey across the Sirtica desert took five days, and the Jewish prisoners were made to sleep outside en route.
 When the deportation convoys passed through Arab villages and cities, Jews had the opportunity to trade and eat.
 In at least one instance, Arabs threw rotten tomatoes at Jews passing through their town on the way to Giado.
 An account by a prisoner named Bruria records:

 In the synagogue they started hanging lists every day of 20–30 families that had to leave.
 The Italians came to the president of the community and asked to prepare the lists of Jews.
 He refused because he understood the circumstances.
 However, a bad Jew volunteered to prepare the lists.
 Each Jew had to see if his name appeared and if so he had to leave.
 We did not know whereto.
 We figured that it was not good.
 They took Jews from Benghazi and from the vicinity: Derna, Barce, Tobruk ...
 By the way, the bad Jew was not taken by the Fascists to the camp.
 Each day, Joseph [the husband of the witness] would go the Synagogue to view the list and I used to sit and cry.
 One day he said, Bruria we are going.
 The journey took five days; we traveled about 2,000 km from Benghazi to Giado.
 The trip took a few days and nights.
 They took us like animals to the slaughter house.
 40 people in each truck and each truck two Italian policemen.
 They took only Jews.
 According to one rumor it was the Germans who gave the order.

 Approximately 2,600 Jews were deported to Giado.
+David Meghnagi counts 2,584.
 The vast majority of Cyrenaican Jews were deported to Giado.
 Among Tripolitanian Jews, only those with British or French citizenship were sent to Giado, with the Tripolitanian Jews who held Libyan citizenship being sent to nearby labor camps like those at Buq Buq and Sidi Azaz.
 These deportations left only 120 Jews in Cyrenaica, who were spared "because of their good connections with the Italian authorities".
 Benghazi was the last community to be cleared out and deported.